RJHudspith/GLU/README.md

 --with-NC={} --with-ND={}

 are your friends.

-If you want to include the thread-parallel FFTW routines then

-CFLAGS="-fopenmp" --enable-OMP_FFTW

-Should be used, this then looks in the FFTW directory that you have compiled for libfftw3_omp.a

 There a bunch of other options that are briefly synopsised at the top of configure.ac.